msquareau/bitbucket-nodejs/node-12/README.md

 A streamlined nodejs ci image for bitbucket pipelines

 ## Includes
-* Latest Nodejs 12 LTS
+* Latest Nodejs 12
 * Latest AWS CLI
 * Puppeteer for test in chromium
+* includes sentry-cli from [sentry.io] for artifact uploads and release monitoring

 ## Usage